elastic/security-docs/prebuilt-rules-scripts/readme.md

 This script creates a JSON file using the text from previously documented rules (created with the `create-json-from-docs.py` script) and the (unedited) text for the new rules added for the coming release.
-The generated file has an entry for every prebuilt rule (preexisting and new ones).
+The generated file has an entry for every prebuilt rule (pre-existing and new ones).

 Before running the script, update the `releaseVersion` variable (line 9) to the release number for which you are generating docs.
 If you are generating a JSON